tiboogi/Tracking-Turret/README.md

 Since I don't have proper tools to processing fibreboard, I eventually choose PP Hollow Sheet Corrugated Plastic Board to build by main structure.

-# Disclaimer

-I do not own these code or profit from them, this is an educational project that help myself and other to learn more about raspberry.

 # Tracking-Turret
 A motion tracking turret for https://www.youtube.com/watch?v=HoRPWUl_sF8